Written By: Nicholas LePan, Miningfeeds.com

 Last week QMC added 9 claims, bringing the total to 4,583 hectares.
 The company’s properties include the Irgon Lithium Mine project, a Rare-metal (Li-Ta-Cs) deposit within the Irgon pegmatite located immediately north of Cat Lake Manitoba.
 The deposit contains an estimated resource of more than 1.2M tonnes of spodumene-bearing pegmatite grading 1.5% Li2O.

 Far Resources Ltd (CSE: FAT)

 Far Resources, an exploration and development company, will become a leader in the energy metals sector by defining a lithium resource with their Zoro project located in the Snow Lake region of Manitoba.
-In 1956, the lithium deposit was considered an historic “reserve” based on the drilling of 1.8 million tonnes grading 1.4% Li2O to a depth of 305 m.
+The company just released their maiden resource estimate on Dyke 1 which is only one of the known spodumene-mineralized pegmatite dykes on the property.

 About the author: Nicholas LePan is a seasoned writer covering the metals and mining sector with a keen interest for mineral exploration.
 Nicholas is well known for his work published in Miningfeeds, Goldseek.com, CEO.ca, and on Stockhouse[/vc_column_text]